seqwell/LongPlex/README.md

  - lima demultiplex using i7 barcode on the unbarcoded reads from the previous lima process.
 Keep unbarcoded reads which goes to the next lima process.
  - lima demultiplex using i5 barcode on the unbarcoded reads from the previous lima process.

 After the three-step lima process, bam files from these three stpes are merged from each sample and converted to fastq format.
-BBduk is used to filter out reads that have extra barcode left on the merged fastq files.
+BBDuk is used to filter out reads that have extra barcode left on the merged fastq files.
 The output from this pipeline has lima output, BBduk output, and also a demultiplex summary from lima and BBduk process.

 ![workflow](./assets/workflow.png)